brynnke/note-taker/README.md

 [](https://courses.bootcampspot.com/courses/1207/files/1692158/preview)

 ## purpose
-This is to practice using backend coding programs for
+This is to practice using backend coding programs for bootcamp

+## objective
+An application used to save notes, write notes, delete notes.
+This application was made using express backend and save note data from a JSON file.

+## deployed application

+## Technologies/programs used
+~ JAVASCRIPT
+~ NODE.JS
+~ EXPRESS.JS
+~ NPM MODULES
+~ HEROKU (FOR DEPLOYMENT)